 As you can see, not only are there distinct differences in the day-to-day operations of each, but also in the overall vision, direction and scope of their ventures.

 Now that we have a top-level summary, it’s worth comparing the key differences in a little more detail to truly unpack what makes solopreneurs unique.

 Solopreneurs do everything in their business.
 Entrepreneurs manage and delegate.

 Solopreneurs are both founders and employees.
 That’s not to say that they can’t – or won’t – work and collaborate with others, but they won’t hire anyone full-time.

 A solopreneur might work alongside a freelancer or contractor, for example, to perform certain tasks or meet deadlines in a busy month.
 But this would not form part of the daily operations of the business.
 The business also wouldn’t depend on these parties to deliver its core services.

-One route isn’t better than the other, they are simply two different approaches to business.
-For example, a solopreneur will have an easier time keeping their work organized without teammates, but will also have to set up and manage cyber security strategies for themselves.
-By contrast, an entrepreneur might have a team to run cyber security, but will have to pay more attention to streamlining file management and collaboration.
+One route isn’t better than the other; they are simply two different approaches to business.
+For example, a solopreneur will have an easier time keeping their work organised without teammates but will also have to set up and manage cyber security strategies for themselves.
+By contrast, an entrepreneur might have a team to run cyber security but will have to pay more attention to streamlining file management and collaboration.

 Entrepreneurs focus on growing their business.
 Solopreneurs have a single focus.

 A major difference between solopreneurs and traditional entrepreneurs comes down to the core ambition that underpins the business.